Mellified/Multi_MiSTer/README.md

 # Multi MiSTer
-If you're using more than one MiSTer on the same network there are multiple files that need to be changed.
-This quick script and support files set a MiSTer as `MiSTer-P1` or `MiSTer-P2` - as in Player 1 or 2.
+If you're using more than one MiSTer on the same network there are multiple files that need to be changed to access your MiSTers over the network.
+This quick script and support files set a MiSTer as `MiSTer-P1` (Player 1) or `MiSTer-P2` (Player 2).

 ## Installation
 - Download this repository as a ZIP.